Browse our guide for start-up costs.

 Drop ceilings can be a bit pricey but offer you the opportunity to customize the space.
 It will also allow you to modify the lighting due to being recessed into the drop ceiling.

 A crucial step in taking over a retail space is making sure you have new locks and keys.
 It will be your livelihood, and having a cheap lock or a lock that someone else other than the landlord might have a key to, is an essential step to address.
 It is where you don’t want to cheap out on the budget.
 Get an excellent locksmith to come in and replace the locks.
 Just don’t forget to confirm this step with your landlord first.

 Now that you are aware of all the costs associated with opening your brick and mortar store you are ready to start planning your grand opening!
-Use some of my low-cost and high impact event marketing ideas here
+Use some these low-cost and high impact event marketing ideas.

 Many different assortments are necessary for a gift shop to be optimally profitable.